shriyutha/Investigate-A-Dataset/README.md

 7. 7.a.
 Is there a relationship between movie popularity v/s vote_count?
    7.b.
 Is there a relationship between movie profit v/s revenue?

+DATA WRANGLING:

+Here we are going to import CSV file and will perform following operations:

+a.
+Checking head and tail of the data.
+b.
+Checking size, number of rows, columns.
+c.
+Checking null values, description and info.